Bringing the Heat: The Hat Bar Experience at Weddings

 While I burned designs, my amazing assistant helped guests choose sizes and decorate, stepping in to tie ribbons, attach flowers, and adjust bands.

-Most guests chose initials, but a few got creative — anniversary years, nicknames, even symbols.
-Compliments rolled in:
+Most guests chose initials, but a few requested anniversary years, nicknames, and even symbols.

 “This is so amazing.”